simonacca/tASTe/README.md

 # tASTe: The AST Editor

-Taste is a collection of commands to edit text based on its structure (the AST).
+tASTe is a vscode extension to edit code based on its structure (the AST).

 ## Commands